Eco-Resort: External View of the roof in the landscape with casa bubble for stargazing at night

 In the centre is a grill for warm dinners cooked in front of the guests by a high-profile chef.
 Each room is accessed by a private corridor dug inside the landscape, providing a complete privacy and a magical experience.

-DONA ANA, NEW-MEXICO
+LOCATION DONA ANA, NEW-MEXICO

 Arthur Mamou-Mani, Savvas Havatzias, Jack Munro